 Most photo booths in Vienna are available during the opening hours of their host venue.
 Booths in bars and clubs are typically accessible evenings and weekends, while those in shopping centers and transit stations may have wider daytime hours.

-The best areas for photo booths in Vienna include Neubau, Mariahilf, Innere Stadt, and Leopoldstadt.
+The best areas for photo booths in Vienna include Neubau, Mariahilf, Naschmarkt, and Innere Stadt.
 These neighborhoods have the highest concentration of analog machines.

 Analog photo booths in Vienna use traditional photochemical processes with silver halide paper.
 Most produce classic black-and-white or color strips, with processing happening inside the machine in real time.
 The result is a genuine chemical print, not a digital printout.